Xbox Series X vs. PS5: How to pick between the two biggest new game consoles

 These two consoles could not look any more different.
 The PS5 is space-age and alien, whereas the Xbox Series X is reserved and brutalist.
 The PS5’s size and wacky contours can be off-putting or inviting depending on your style, whereas the Xbox is hard to grumble at with its space-saving, sleek approach.
 The only difference between the ports is that the PS5 offers a USB-C input, which is some solid future-proofing and handy for fast-charging

-Sony’s focus on immersion in this generation has birthed the DualSense, a USB-C PS5 controller that delivers convincing haptic vibrations, adaptive triggers, and internal audio that makes meaningful strides towards full gaming immersion by enhancing moment-to-moment gameplay features.
+Sony’s focus on immersion in this generation has birthed the DualSense, a USB-C PS5 controller that delivers convincing haptic vibrations, adaptive triggers, and internal audio that makes meaningful strides toward full gaming immersion by enhancing moment-to-moment gameplay features.
 Guns jamming will be reflected in the triggers, as will the tensile pull of a bow or a web in open-world games.
 You can feel raindrops and the pitter-patter of feet in your palms and the controller’s speaker will augment in-game audio.
 Given the technical plateau between the consoles, this is easily a big win for the PlayStation 5 when it comes to providing a next-gen feeling.
 (Sony’s Pulse 3D gaming headset is also purpose-tuned for the PS5’s 3D Audio and a spatial-in-game experience.)

 The Xbox Series X controller is the same design seen in previous generations but that means it is also one of the most ubiquitous and accessible controllers on the market.
-The haptics are still solid and this time around there’s a USB-C port, a share button, and some textured paneling, which is a nice touch.
+The haptics are still solid, and this time around there’s a USB-C port, a share button, and some textured paneling, which is a nice touch.
 At the end of the day, both controllers feel great and are perfect for playing games, but if you care about fancy features and immersion, the DualSense is delightful.

 Software and services